- Gartner’s objectivity was called into question in the NetScout case.

 Gartner’s Massive Influence

 Gartner is indisputably influential.
 However, they have acquired their way into a position of monopoly power.
-Now, this monopoly power would not exist if decision-makers had more critical thinking skills.
-But the fact is that by in large, they don’t.
-Therefore they tend to believe that Gartner writes even though Gartner is not actually a research entity.
-That topic is covered both in the book and the article Gartner, and the Devil Wears Prada.
+This monopoly power would not exist if decision-makers had more critical thinking skills.
+But the fact is that by and large, they don’t.
+Therefore, they tend to believe that Gartner writes even though Gartner is not a research entity.
+That topic is covered in the book.

-One of Gartner’s major ways violates the standards of research is that they solicit and accept funding from software companies while also rating them.
-It is quite clear that this funding affects outcomes, and the largest software vendors tend to be preferred in Gartner’s rankings.
+One of Gartner’s primary ways to violate research standards is to solicit and accept funding from software companies while rating them.
+It is pretty clear that this funding affects outcomes, and the most prominent software vendors tend to be preferred in Gartner’s rankings.
 Furthermore, Gartner does not publish the math of their rankings, which allows Gartner to move the rankings around without validating Gartner’s measurements.
-Gartner attempts to explain that they do not follow research standards by presenting the argument that they have an ombudsman.
-This is a false argument that is addressed in the article Is Gartner’s Ombudsman for Real?
+Gartner explains that they do not follow research standards by arguing that they have an ombudsman.
+This is a false argument addressed in the article Is Gartner’s Ombudsman for Real?

 How Gartner Receives Money

 Gartner not only receives money from software vendors, but they also collect information.
-Software vendors must regularly update Gartner as to their offerings and must pay to do so.
+Software vendors must regularly update Gartner on their offerings and pay to do so.
 While Gartner tends to be quite impressed with itself, software vendors primarily are not impressed with Gartner’s knowledge of technology.
 Gartner analysts often do not retain what they are told and may not know the subject area very well.
-But, and here is the kicker, software vendors do not have much choice because Gartner is virtually the only “game in town” that matters.
+But, and here is the kicker: software vendors do not have much choice because Gartner is virtually the only “game in town” that matters.
 A high ranking on Gartner’s Magic Quadrant translates to sales and vice versa.
-Therefore, software vendors are obligated (except those that choose not to participate) to continue to pay to provide information to Gartner.
+Therefore, software vendors are obligated (except those who choose not to participate) to continue to pay to provide information to Gartner.
 Gartner then turns around and charges buyers to learn of this information from Gartner.
-Gartner then turns around and offers some of this information to vendors.
+Gartner then turned around and offered some of this information to vendors.

-In this case, the problem to be solved is the Magic Quadrant’s existence for the vendor’s area, and the vendors need to score well on the Magic Quadrant.
+In this case, the problem to be solved is the Magic Quadrant’s existence in the vendor’s area, and the vendors need to score well on the Magic Quadrant.
 This artifact did not exist before Gartner created it.
-Gartner is solely in control of the Magic Quadrant and communicates through its sales force to software vendors that buying more services from vendors (called advisory services) will help software vendors score better on the Magic Quadrant.
-They make it sound as if the vendor is buying access to Gartner and that Gartner can help them understand the market and improve their marketing.
+Gartner is solely in control of the Magic Quadrant and communicates to software vendors through its sales force that buying more services from vendors (called advisory services) will help software vendors score better on the Magic Quadrant.
+They make it sound like the vendor is buying access to Gartner and that Gartner can help them understand the market and improve their marketing.
 However, the real reason vendors buy advisory services is to improve their score in the Magic Quadrant.

 Background on Gartner

-What is quite interesting is how little diversity there is an analyst opinion on the enterprise software market.
-Essentially, one source can be considered to influence executive decision-makers concerning enterprise software purchases, and this is Gartner.
-I was aware that Gartner had purchased AMR, an analyst group focusing on supply chain software with a poor record for prediction, which was repeatedly deceived by software vendors, one of the most elementary topics.
-However, what I was unaware of was how many firms Gartner had acquired throughout its history.
-This listing is available right on Gartner’s website (I am assuming it is comprehensive, but may not be) and can be found at this link.
+What is quite interesting is how little diversity there is in analyst opinions on the enterprise software market.
+One source that can be considered to influence executive decision-makers concerning enterprise software purchases is Gartner.
+I was aware that Gartner had purchased AMR, an analyst group focusing on supply chain software with a poor record for prediction, which software vendors repeatedly deceived, one of the most elementary topics.
+However, I was unaware of how many firms Gartner had acquired throughout its history.
+This listing is available on Gartner’s website (I assume it is comprehensive, but it may not be) and can be found at this link.

 What Gartner’s Analysis Means for Information on Software Selection

-Gartner’s position as a single source of information that executives rely upon (some people with bring up Aberdeen, Forrester, IDC, or other sources, but none of them are close to as influential as Gartner), means that Gartner has a monopoly on analyst based influence for a tremendous amount of enterprise software purchases per year.
+Gartner’s position as a single source of information that executives rely upon (some people bring up Aberdeen, Forrester, IDC, or other sources, but none of them are close to as influential as Gartner) means that Gartner has a monopoly on analyst-based influence for a tremendous amount of enterprise software purchases per year.
 Gartner has over 5,000 employees with an enormous breadth of coverage.
-However, they drown out competing views, and Gartner has a problem with bias as it takes the most money from the largest software vendors, for which it slants its reviews (obviously).
+However, they drown out competing views, and Gartner has a problem with bias as it takes the most money from the most prominent software vendors, for which it slants its reviews (obviously).

-This means that Gartner, an information monopoly, itself increases the degree of monopoly concentration in the enterprise software market by its recommendations.
-Industry insiders, at the best of breed vendors, inherently understand how the game is played.
-Gartner wants to be paid every year to provide coverage of vendors and actively prospects vendors.
+This means that Gartner, an information monopoly, increases monopoly concentration in the enterprise software market by its recommendations.
+Industry insiders, at the best-of-breed vendors, inherently understand how the game is played.
+Gartner wants to be paid annually to provide coverage of vendors and actively prospect vendors.
 Some vendors can afford to pay, and some can’t.
-Generally, vendors do not read Gartner’s research hoping to learn anything they don’t already know but read it to understand what executive decision-makers will be digesting.
-Many companies are naive on this topic and do not understand that Gartner is paid by vendors and actively solicits vendors for more business.
+Generally, vendors do not read Gartner’s research, hoping to learn anything they don’t already know, but read it to understand what executive decision-makers will digest.
+Many companies are naive and do not understand that vendors pay Gartner and actively solicit vendors for more business.

-Gartner has also shown itself to be quite biased towards large vendors in my exposure to them.
-I wrote this article in response to an article that Gartner produced, which contained numerous falsehoods, and which was just a warmed-over press release from SAP with Gartner’s name on it.
-Most of Gartner’s articles are nowhere nearly this brazen, but their bias shows in many ways.
+Gartner has also shown to be quite biased towards prominent vendors in my exposure to them.
+I wrote this article in response to an article that Gartner produced, which contained numerous falsehoods and was just a warmed-over press release from SAP with Gartner’s name on it.
+Most of Gartner’s articles are nowhere near this brazen, but their bias shows in many ways.

 I once attended the CSCMP conference.
-At this conference was a presentation entitled something like “SAP Versus Best of Breed Solutions.”
+A presentation entitled “SAP Versus Best of Breed Solutions” was given at this conference.
 The presenters were a representative from SAP, a Gartner representative, and a representative from an implementing company.
 That was it, no representative from any best of breed vendor.
 Most of the presentation was spent with the SAP rep, who turned out to be some SAP salesperson, talking up SAP’s new release of Transportation Manager (TM) and its success.
 I spent much of the presentation looking up at the ceiling, as almost everything the SAP representative said during the presentation was false.
 SAP TM is a joke in the APO consulting community and has been anything but successful.
 The Gartner representative did not know enough about the SAP product to be embarrassed about what the SAP representative talked about.
-Anyone with a modicum of interest in balance would have required at least one best of breed vendor present.
+Anyone with a modicum of interest in balance would have required at least one best-of-breed vendor present.

 Software Selection Using Gartner as a Guide

-This, of course, makes the large vendors seem much more competitive than they are, even when the offering is quite competitive.
-This undermines the software selection efforts of companies to get the best solutions for their needs.
+This makes the prominent vendors seem much more competitive than they are, even when the offering is quite competitive.
+This undermines companies’ software selection efforts to get the best solutions for their needs.

 Gartner has grown through acquisition to be the most influential analyst covering enterprise software.
 However, they routinely throw their weight behind the most significant vendors’ solutions, which strongly influences executive decision-makers.
 Gartner backs the more significant vendor even when, the more substantial vendor’s solution is far weaker than smaller vendors.
-This is, in my view, because large vendors pay Gartner so much more than smaller vendors.
-Gartner points to an ombudsman that ostensibly prevents the influence of money on analyst writings.
+In my view, this is because prominent vendors pay Gartner so much more than smaller vendors.
+Gartner points to an ombudsman that ostensibly prevents money’s influence on analyst writings.
 However, this excuse holds up quite poorly historically.
 Companies that are paid by specific interests gradually come to reflect these interests.
 This is as true of magazines and their advertisers as bond rating agencies and Congress members.
-Therefore, while Gartner’s ombudsman is a friendly sounding fascia, every organization with similar conflicts of interests makes the same claim.
+Therefore, while Gartner’s ombudsman is a friendly-sounding fascia, every organization with similar conflicts of interest makes the same claim.
 The weight of history supports the fact that money buys influence.
 If it did not, it would not be given.
 If SAP or Oracle thought they could get the same rosy coverage out of Gartner that they do with their current financial contributions, they would stop making contributions tomorrow.

 Gartner is collecting money from software vendors that, in my discussions with many software vendors, the software vendor is not interested in paying.
-They are also not interested in speaking with Gartner, but they must communicate with them and get on their radar and stay on their radar.
-Software vendors that pay into Gartner also fear not paying as they often believe that this will negatively affect their rating in their Magic Quadrant.
+They are also not interested in speaking with Gartner, but they must communicate with them, get on their radar, and stay on their radar.
+Software vendors that pay into Gartner also fear not paying as they often believe this will negatively affect their rating in their Magic Quadrant.